libops/docs/docs/development/yml.md

   - 127.0.123.123/32
   - 192.168.255.100/32

-# Google Cloud users that can make configuration changes to your LibOps environments (more than likely all developers on your site)
+# Google Cloud users that can make configuration changes to your libops environments (more than likely all developers on your site)
 # Their IP addresses should be included in ssh-firewall and https-firewall
 # joe and sarah are just examples - they can be replaced (along with this comment when they are replaced)
 developers: